 International Woman's Day is March 8.
-The theme for this year’s International Women’s Day is #BreakTheBias.
+The theme for 2022’s International Women’s Day was #BreakTheBias.

 "Imagine a gender equal world.
 A world free of bias, stereotypes and discrimination.
 A world that's diverse, equitable, and inclusive.
 A world where difference is valued and celebrated.
 Together we can forge women's equality.
 Collectively we can all #BreakTheBias."